The Way of being

 The universe is all being(s).

-A law is a pattern in a cosmos.
+A law is a pattern in or of a cosmos.

 Laws are beings.